- • Issues

 The ICA and its members conducted round robbin testing with laboratories to identify those that could accurately classify the different categories of ACP.

-The ICA has received positive results from three organisations, both of which can provide the confidence required to identify ACPs correctly for the purposes of this protocol:
+The ICA has received positive results from four organisations, each of which can provide the confidence required to identify ACPs correctly for the purposes of this protocol:

 CETEC Pty Ltd is a technical and scientific risk management consultancy.
 With more than 30 years’ experience, CETEC is acknowledged as a leading provider worldwide of specialist technical and scientific risk management solutions for the built environment.
 Through Foray Laboratories Pty Ltd, which is wholly owned by CETEC, we can use a range of sampling and analytical techniques to assist building owners, building managers, building insurers, fire engineers and other stakeholders to provide advice relating to the flammability potential, composition and toxicity of cladding materials and emissions .
 Foray Laboratories is a NATA-accredited laboratory and is ISO/IEC 17025 compliant.
 Please contact our head office on +613 9544 9111, visit our website at www.cetec.com.au or email [email protected] for further information.